About this collection

 The "Matrix" in WWMM is influenced by William Gibson's vision of a cyberinfrastructure where all knowledge is accessible.
 The WWMM is an experiment to see how far this can be taken for chemical compounds.
 Although much of the information for a given compound has been Openly published, very little is available in Open electronic collections.
 The WWMM is aimed at catalysing this approach for chemistry and the current collection is made available under the Budapest Open Archive Initiative (http://www.soros.org/openaccess/read.shtml).

 To seed the approach this collection will contain the calculated properties of over 200,000 Open molecules provided by the US National Cancer Institute (NCI), using semi-empirical quantum-mechanical methods.
 Properties include heat of formation, 3-dimensional structure, dipole moment and ionization potential.
 Each molecule, in Chemical Markup Language (CML) is in a separate entry indexed by NSC number (NCI).
+The latest version of the CML schema is available here.
 We have used the recent IUPAC/NIST chemical identifier (InChI) to provide searches by chemical structure.

 We intend to expand this collection in two main ways: